-- 1. By-Law No. 1 of the Company, the full text of which is attached as Appendix B to this proxy statement, is hereby amended, restated and confirmed, without amendment; - 2. the Board of the Company may revoke this resolution before it is acted upon, without further approval of the shareowners of the Company; and - 3. any one director or officer of the Company is hereby authorized and directed for and on behalf of the Company to execute and to deliver all documents and take such actions as such person may determine to be necessary or advisable to implement this resolution, the execution of any such document or the doing of any such other action being conclusive evidence of such determination.
+- 1. By-Law No. 1 of the Company, as amended and restated pursuant to the Second Amended and Restated By-Law No. 1, the full text of which is attached as Appendix B to this proxy statement, is hereby amended, restated and confirmed, without amendment; - 2. the Board of the Company may revoke this resolution before it is acted upon, without further approval of the shareowners of the Company; and - 3. any one director or officer of the Company is hereby authorized and directed for and on behalf of the Company to execute and to deliver all documents and take such actions as such person may determine to be necessary or advisable to implement this resolution, the execution of any such document or the doing of any such other action being conclusive evidence of such determination.